ricardo3709/RideSharing/README.md

 # Renewable-Based Charging in Green Ride-Sharing

-Pyhton code that implements a Gauss-Seidel algorithm to promote renewable-based charging in a 100% -electrified fleet of vehicles for ride-hailing or ride-sharing services, as described in [1].
+Python code that implements a Gauss-Seidel algorithm to promote renewable-based charging in a 100% -electrified fleet of vehicles for ride-hailing or ride-sharing services, as described in [1].

 # Required Software